mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

     #This creates a list with the point for where each epoch ends.
 This will later be used to plot the average loss
     #during testing  It's num_epochs + 1 because it will also make a point for when no training has been done and
     #the weights are just random.
-You would remove the +1 if you did not do an intial test
+You would remove the +1 if you did not do an initial test
     test_counter = [num * training_dataset.num_images for num in range(num_epochs + 1)]

     #The loss function is created.
 The loss function evaluates how well the neural network is doing